robin-rpr/calos/doc/clearly-run.rst

 The following host files and directories are bind-mounted at the same location in the container.
 These give access to the host’s devices and various kernel facilities.
-(Recall that Charliecloud provides minimal isolation and containerized processes are mostly normal unprivileged processes.)
+(Recall that Clearly provides minimal isolation and containerized processes are mostly normal unprivileged processes.)
 They cannot be disabled and are required; i.e., they must exist both on host and within the image.